raorben/seabird_tracking_atlas/README.md

 # *****************************
 ## FUNCTIONS for the California Current Telemetry Atlas
 ## Original Codes written by Bill Henrey
-## Adapted into functions & scrips by Rachael Orben
+## Adapted into functions & scripts by Rachael Orben
 # *****************************